johanseaxis/acap-native-sdk-examples/axevent/subscribe_to_events/README.md

 ```

 * **app/LICENSE** - File containing the license conditions.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP4 Native application.
 * **app/subscribe_to_events.c** - Example application.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **README.md** - Step by step instructions on how to run the example.